Night of the Living Homeless: Plot

 The boys make it to Evergreen, which has been completely devastated.
 There are only three remaining survivors, who are men dressed in camouflage and heavily armed.
 They are distrustful of the boys and threaten to shoot them, since, as minors, they are not home-owners and are therefore "homeless", but they are able to recognize Cartman as "the same kid who jumped over thirty homeless people on his skateboard", so they decide to help the boys.
 While talking to the survivors, the men explain that the homeless situation got so out of control that it was hard to tell who was homeless and who wasn't.
 During the discussion, Kyle finds a pamphlet on the ground, which advertises South Park as a "haven for the homeless".
 He realizes that the Evergreen townspeople got rid of their homeless by convincing them to migrate to South Park, and the men further explain that most of the homeless from their town originally came from Texas, in which the city of San Antonio was able to get rid of their homeless population by sending them to Evergreen in the same manner.
 Just then, a hideously disfigured woman emerges from the burned remains of one of the buildings holding a shotgun, revealing herself to be the wife of one of the men who tried to burn her alive after believing she was homeless.
 She tries to shoot her husband, and all the adults end up shooting and killing each other, with the boys realizing that they must get rid of the homeless because, as Stan Marsh reasons, their parents are just as stupid as the people of Evergreen, and South Park would fall apart in the same way.

 Kyle comes up with a plan to save their town, and the boys heavily reinforce a bus that they find and drive it to the Community Center in South Park, where the homeless have gathered below the adults.
-They advertise California as "super cool to the homeless" by singing a modified version of 2Pac and Dr. Dre's "California Love", and lead them there.
+They advertise California as "super cool to the homeless" by singing a modified version of 2Pac and Dr. Dre's "California Love", called "California Loves the Homeless", and lead them there.
 Afterwards, Cartman shows off by jumping his skateboard over three homeless people, and the episode ends with Stan stating "Honestly, I don't know what you see in this, Kyle."